Camp Merritt, New Jersey

 Camp Merritt was a military base in Dumont and Cresskill, in Bergen County, New Jersey, United States, that was activated for use in World War I. It had a capacity for 38,000 transient troops and was one of three camps directly under the control of the New York Port of Embarkation.
 Two routes were used to transport troops, the first being local railroads which would carry the men South.
 The alternate route involved marching in contingents of two to three thousand men to the North-East and descending the Palisades.
-These men marched for an hour to board ferryboats at Old Closter Dock, Alpine Landing that took them to the piers at Hoboken, New Jersey to board troop transports for Europe.
+These men marched for an hour to board ferryboats at Old Closter Dock, Alpine Landing that took them to the piers at Hoboken, New Jersey, to board troop transports for Europe.
 Contingents would leave the camp for the landing at half hour intervals to board the ferries for the two hour trip to the embarkation piers where several transports might be loading simultaneously.
 There they would be joined by troops from Camp Mills and Camp Upton arriving by train at a terminal on Long Island for final transport by ferry to the embarkation piers.
-Approximately four million troops were sent to the Western Front during World War I, about one million of them passed through Camp Merritt.
+Approximately four million troops were sent to the Western Front during World War I, and about one million of them passed through Camp Merritt.
 Camp Merritt was decommissioned in 1919.

 Origin of the camp

 From Camp Tenafly to Camp Merritt

 Camp Merritt was originally named Camp Tenafly.
-The camp was first named Camp Tenafly because all previous communication and negotiation concerning the building of the military post were completed in the town of Tenafly, New Jersey.
+The camp was first named Camp Tenafly because all previous communication and negotiations concerning the building of the military post were completed in the town of Tenafly, New Jersey.
 The camp was later named in honor of Major General Wesley Merritt.
 General Merritt from New York State dedicated most of his life to the armed services.
 General Merritt served the United States throughout the Civil War, Indian campaigns, and the Spanish War.
-He participated in several major battles including Battle of Gettysburg, Battle of Yellow Tavern, Battle of Hall's Shop, Battle of Winchester, and Five Fork's.
-At the age of 27 he was made a full Major General of volunteers.
-After making his way through the ranks and receiving high positions including Superintendent of the Military Academy at West Point, Governor General of the Philippines, and other prestigious positions.
+He participated in several major battles, including the Battle of Gettysburg, the Battle of Yellow Tavern, the Battle of Hall's Shop, the Battle of Winchester, and the Five Fork's.
+At the age of 27 he was made a full Major General of volunteers, after making his way through the ranks and receiving high positions including Superintendent of the Military Academy at West Point, Governor General of the Philippines, and other prestigious positions.
 Wesley retired from his long reign in the military in 1900.
 Ten years later General Merritt died and was buried at West Point with full military honors.